yololantern/weather-pipeline/README.md

 This application forms part of a larger data pipeline:

-1. **Data Collection**: Collect weather data from OpenWeatherMap API
+1. **Data Collection**: Collect weather data from OpenWeatherMap API or National Weather Service API
 2. **Preprocessing**: Clean and transform the data into a standard format
 3. **Stream Processing**: Stream data through Kafka for real-time analysis
 4. **Batch Processing**: Generate CSV/JSON files for batch analysis